ASTMH Annual Meeting 2025

 concerns to shape the programs and response.”

-Dr. El-Sadr pointed out that also should include the fight against HIV, which she said is still ongoing—and with many infected people still not getting treatment.
+Dr. El-Sadr pointed out that it also should include the fight against HIV, which she said is still ongoing—and with many infected people still not getting treatment.

 “It’s a demonstration of empathy,” Dr. El-Sadr said.
-“It’s a demonstration of generosity and compassion and of our common humanity.”
+“It’s a demonstration of generosity and compassion, and of our common humanity.”